jwalker34/Interactive-Lab-Hub/Lab_2/README.md

 **a.
 What voltage level do you need to power your display?**

+5v for backlight and main power/3.3v for text

 **b.
 What voltage level do you need to power the display backlight?**

+5v

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

+Found one wire that was not making contact properly.
+While debugging this, ran sweep across potentiometer values on serial monitor (connected to A0), verified voltages with voltmeter, connected circuit to external breadboard, swapped LCD's, etc.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**

+Simply change the text in line 54 (in mine I also modified the time on to make it easier to take a picture)

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**